Jim Eliopulos

-James A. Eliopulos (born April 18, 1959) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys, St. Louis Cardinals and New York Jets.
+James A. Eliopulos (born April 18, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, St. Louis Cardinals and New York Jets.
 He played college football at the University of Wyoming.

-Early years
+Early life

 Eliopulos attended Cheyenne Central High School, where he lettered in football, basketball, baseball and track.
 He was named Wyoming's high school athlete of the year as a senior.

 He enrolled at Westminster College, before transferring to the University of Wyoming after his sophomore season.

 As a junior, he started at linebacker after having played different positions (including tight end) in previous years, finishing with 83 tackles, 2 interceptions, 2 forced fumbles and 4 sacks.

 In 1981, he posted 84 tackles (led the team), 2 interceptions, 3 fumble recoveries and a then school record 10 sacks.
 His best game was against Colorado State University when he made 10 tackles, 6 sacks for 54 yards in losses and one interception, earning him WAC player of the week honors.

 Professional career

 Dallas Cowboys

-Eliopulos was selected in the third round (81st overall) of the 1982 NFL Draft by the Dallas Cowboys, who liked his potential as an athlete.
+Eliopulos was selected in the third round (81st overall) of the 1982 NFL draft by the Dallas Cowboys, who liked his potential as an athlete.
 He injured his knee during the first week of training camp and was placed on the injured reserve list on September 6.
 He was released on August 22, 1983.